KevinMarquette/PSGraph/readme.md

     }

 ## Edge
 This defines an edge or connection between nodes.
 This command accepts a list of strings or an array of strings.
 It will connect them all in sequence.
-This should be placed inside a `graph` or `subgraph`.
+This should be placed inside a `graph` or `subgraph`. `-From` and `-To` parameters are available if you want more verbosity.

     graph g {
+        edge -From first -To Second
         edge one two three four
         edge (1..5)
     }